 One of the best features of the park is its beachfront setting, next to Semaphore South Beach.
 Dogs are allowed on the sand all day long, although they need to be leashed between 10am and 8pm during daylight savings time – the rest of the time they can be off-leash.
 The caravan park is also a short drive from the new Semapaw Park, a fenced dog park.

-In addition to allowing pets on sites, pets are also permitted in selected Standard 1 Bedroom and Standard 2 Bedroom Cabins – just look for the options listed as “Pet Friendly” on the website.
-Both cabins include a basic kitchen and bathroom, with the former ideal for couples, while the latter is suited for families.
+In addition to allowing pets on sites, pets are also permitted in selected Standard 1 Bedroom, Standard 2 Bedroom Cabins and Deluxe 2 Bedroom Cabins – just look for the options listed as “Pet Friendly” on the website.
+Each of the cabins includes a basic kitchen and bathroom, with the 1-bedroom cabins ideal for couples, while the 2-bedroom cabins are suitable for families.

 #7 Belair National Park Holiday Park, Belair